7 types of customer needs + how to identify and meet customer needs

 Customer needs are the psychological and physical motivations that make someone want to purchase a product or service and stay loyal to that business.
 For example, customers today need quick and convenient ways to reach support online.
 If a business doesn't provide an online experience that's on par with, or better than, an in-person experience, customers might leave for a competitor that does.

-7 of the most common types of customer needs
+The 2 main types of customer needs

 Most customers have a set of 7 basic needs when they interact with an organization, according to Ben Motteram, Principal and CX Expert.